Maxshrike/Coursera_Getting_and_Cleaning_Data/README.md

 The UCI HAR Dataset must be in a directory called "UCI HAR Dataset"

 Per the assignment, the final output of the script is a "tidy" data set (called tidyset.txt) that will be written to the working directory.
-This tidy data set will have the means of all the columns per activity and test subject which can also be found in this repository.
+This tidy data set will have the means of all the columns per activity and test subject.
+An example of this output file can also be found in this repository.

 Code Book: